-4 the justice of God in creation and legislation;

-5 continuous leadership (imamat) and perpetual guidance, and its fundamental role in ensuring the uninterrupted process of the revolution of Islam;
+- 4. the justice of God in creation and legislation; - continuous leadership (imamah) and perpetual guidance, and its fundamental role in ensuring the uninterrupted process of the revolution of Islam; - 6. the exalted dignity and value of man, and his freedom coupled with responsibility before God;

-6. the exalted dignity and value of man, and his freedom coupled with responsibility before God; in which equity, justice, political, economic, social, and cultural independence, and national solidarity are secured by recourse to:
+in which equity, justice, political, economic, social, and cultural independence, and national solidarity are secured by recourse to:

-a. continuous Jtihad of the fuqaha' possessing necessary qualifications, exercised on the basis off the Qur'an and the Sunnah of the Ma'sumun, upon all of whom be peace;

-b. sciences and arts and the most advanced results of human experience, together with the effort to advance them further;

-c. negation of all forms of oppression, both the infliction of and the submission to it, and of dominance, both its imposition and its acceptance.
+- continuous ijtihad of the fuqaha' possessing necessary qualifications, exercised on the basis of the Qur'an and the Sunnah of the Ma'sumun, upon all of whom be peace; - b. sciences and arts and the most advanced results of human experience, together with the effort to advance them further; - c. negation of all forms of oppression, both the infliction of and the submission to it, and of dominance, both its imposition and its acceptance.